TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 provided by the Makefile to make use of the SDL version which works better is this context.

-This vice "x64" wrapper swiths the screen resolution to native Commodore 64 resolution before launching it.
+This vice "x64" wrapper switches the screen resolution to native Commodore 64 resolution before launching it.

 ```bash